China condemns U.S. report calling for sanctions against Hong Kong security judges

 The Chinese Foreign Commissioner's Office in Hong Kong, however, "strongly condemmed" the report in a statement, and said it had smeared the city's national security law and judicial system.

-A Hong Kong government spokesman said the report was a "shameless, sinister and malicious attempt to put spiteful pressure on judges" and to undermine the administration of justice in the global financial hub.
+A Hong Kong government statement said the report was a "shameless, sinister and malicious attempt to put spiteful pressure on judges".
+It added that Hong Kong's judges "remain independent and impartial", free from any interference, and that Hong Kong's judicial system was "open and transparent".

 Hong Kong's judiciary said in a statement that the report was "a flagrant and direct affront to the rule of law".